Alex2804/CarGame/README.md

 ## Game
 #### Structure:
+- panel
   - GameBoard
   - PanelManager
    - Menu
+  - LanguageListener
+  - Listener
 _ ObstacleManager
 - StreetManager
-- (Language)Listener
 - ResourceBundleEx
+- MainWindow

 In the **GameBoard** class, the gameloop is running.
 In the gameloop, all positions of the obstacles and cars are updated.
 Also it is checked, if the **PlayerCar** collides with any other obstacle.
 Also the repainting is done in the gameloop after every update.